DavidCramer/My-Shortcodes/readme.txt

 Click upgrade elements

 == Changelog ==

+= 2.04 =
+* Swapped out the old MSC file for json import.
+This correct a bug that caused broken imports and extends compatibility with Caldera Engine.

+= 2.03 =
+* improved cache cleanup

 = 2.02b =
 * Small fix for placing WordPress admin notices neatly as not to mess up the interface.